eamadit/eamadit/README.md

 5. Build exploits based on security red flags which allows to shutdown the television network

 6. Build exploits which allows to destroy AI-driven cyberattack hardware and software on the internet.
 A cyberattack is not only a computer attack, it is a cybernetic attack, there are also social engineering aspects mostly driven by satellite-based phonon laser mind control which simulates brain reading.
 O3B satellites are powered with solid-state amplifiers, which probably benefits from the scientifically established overunity.

+7. Build an incorruptible views/listenings counter for streaming platforms.

 Best regards,